Does My Family Qualify for Chicago Death Benefits?

 Just like non-fatal work injuries, it’s important for the attorney to establish that the death was the result of a work-related event and that the worker was, in fact, an employee.
 Of course, there a great many circumstances under which a person may become injured on the job, even though not every injury that happens at work qualifies as a workers’ comp case.

 In line with the requirement that the injury be work-related, worker’s compensation applies only to employees, not to independent contractors.
 But simply because an employer has designated someone as such does not always mean that the worker is really an independent contractor.
-An experienced Chicago workers' compensation lawyer can help an injured worker determine whether he is truly an employee, whether the injury was work related, and whether his case qualifies for benefits.
+An experienced Chicago family death benefits lawyer can help an injured worker determine whether he is truly an employee, whether the injury was work related, and whether his case qualifies for benefits.

 What If a Worker Suffers a Job-Related Injury and Then Dies?